www.musicalschwartz.com > Stephen Schwartz > Recordings

 The real pleasure of this disc, though, is the opportunity to discover or rediscover the gems of Schwartz's theatrical scores-- both hits and flops.
 "Corner of the Sky" from PIPPIN has a wonderfully poignant lyric about finding one's place in the world, and the version included here is slower and seems and more appropriately reflective than even the original.
 "No Time at All", the showstopper from that score, is wonderfully interpreted by Dorothy Loudon, who has never lost her magic.
 Speaking of magic, on "Lion Tamer", a song from Schwartz's hit THE MAGIC SHOW, Kristin Chenoweth offers a delightful mix of playfulness and yearning.
 It's easy to understand how she won the hearts of Tony voters in last season's revival of YOU'RE A GOOD MAN, CHARLIE BROWN.

 THE BAKER'S WIFE was Schwartz's most notorious Broadway flop, but judging from the three songs included on this disc, the score wasn't the problem.
 "Meadowlark" is a well-known ballad that has been recorded by many a musical diva, and though I am partial to other versions, Susan Egan (BEAUTY AND THE BEAST) does a respectable job here.
 On "Chanson", that show's understated opening number, Emily Skinner proves exactly why she gained a legion of fans after Side Show.
-However, the standout of THE BAKER'S WIFE numbers has to be Marin Mazzie's lush medley of "Gifts of Love" coupled with "With You" from PIPPIN.
+However, the standout of THE BAKER'S WIFE numbers has to be Marin Mazzie's lush medley of "Gifts of Love" coupled with "with You" from PIPPIN.
 Mazzie has been nominated for Tonys for her performances in PASSION and RAGTIME, thanks to her simply heavenly voice.
 She can certainly belt when she needs to, but the quieter moments are equally effective.

 Although I cannot offer enough praise for the voices heard here, the album's most moving number comes not from a professional singer, but from the composer himself.
 Schwartz sings "Fathers and Sons" an incredibly heartfelt balled from the underrated WORKING.
 The song is reminiscent of Harry Chapin's "Cats in the Cradle", and listening to it reminds us that the most powerful lyrics stem from personal experience, and it really seems as though Schwartz is bearing his soul for those few moments.